Gregory van der Wiel: Ajax

 Van der Wiel started his playing career at RKSV DCG in Amsterdam.
 At age seven, the young defender was scouted by AFC Ajax and brought to the Ajax Academy at "De Toekomst".
 In 2002, Ajax sent the player away to HFC Haarlem due to the player having a "mentality problem".
 Talking about his period at Haarlem, Van der Wiel has said, "When I was there I realized how spoiled I was.
 At Ajax everything was always well organized.
 We received a new kit every season and were picked up with minivans and brought to the club.
 At Haarlem I arrived in a totally different world.
 The accommodation was much worse, we played in five-year-old outfits, and had to find our own way to the trainings.
 The atmosphere was better though, much more relaxed than at Ajax.
 The period at Haarlem was good for my social development.
 It was a wake-up call for me."
 In 2005, Ajax approached him once again and brought him back to the Academy.
 His second stint at the club proved to be a much more successful experience, resulting in him signing his first professional contract, effectively starting from July 2006.
 Following the departure of youth captain Donovan Slijngard, Van der Wiel was made captain of Jong Ajax.

 Van der Wiel made his professional debut for Ajax on 11 March 2007 in a 4–1 away win against Twente, coming on as a substitute for Jaap Stam.
 He would play three more matches that season.
 At the end of the 2006–07 season, Van der Wiel signed a four–year contract with the club, keeping him until 2011.

 At the start of the 2007–08 season, Van der Wiel participated in the 1–0 victory over PSV in the battle for the Johan Cruyff Shield, resulting in winning his first career trophy.
 In a 1–0 win over Dinamo Zagreb in the first round of the UEFA Cup on 20 September 2007, his performance was praised by manager Henk ten Cate.
-A knee injury kept him out for the most of the 2007–08 season.
+A knee injury kept him out for most of the 2007–08 season.

 In the 2008–09 season, Van der Wiel managed to recovered from the knee injury ahead of the new season and hoped to succeed John Heitinga, who departed for La Liga side Atlético Madrid over the summer.
 After returning from injury, Van der Wiel regained his first place at the club, playing in the right-back position.
 At one point, he played in the midfield position due to midfielder crisis.
 His performances resulted in him signing a contract extension with the club on 28 January 2009, lasting until 2013.
 He then scored his first goal for the club on 1 March 2009 in a 2–0 win over Utrecht.
 For his performance in the 2008–09 season, he was awarded AFC Ajax's Talent of the Year.